CentraleNantesRobotics/turtlebot3_description/README.md

 Assuming you have `simple_launch` and `nav2_common`, running the included `bringup_launch.py` will run ROS 2 on the Turtlebot and prefix or namespace nodes, topics and TF links with the `HOSTNAME` of the Turtlebot.

+## Upload in Ignition/Gazebo

+The `upload_launch.py` will spawn a Turtlebot inside Ignition.
+Currently only `cmd_vel` and `odom` topics are bridged.

 ## Work in progress

 Prefixed models:

  - `turtlebot3_waffle_pi.urdf.xacro`
  - `turtlebot3_burger.urdf.xacro`

+ Sensor in Ignition: only odometry, Lidar, IMU and camera upcoming.